Library station (Pittsburgh): History

-The Pittsburgh Railways interurban line from Charleroi to Pittsburgh was opened through South Park on September 12, 1903, with passengers changing at Castle Shannon to continue their journey to Downtown via the Pittsburgh and Castle Shannon Railroad.
-At this time, the Simmons stop was established to serve Library.
-In 1953, the interurban line was abandoned and cut back to Library, with a turnaround loop built at Simmons for the single-ended PCC's that operated on the line.
-In the late 1980s, new light rail vehicles began to use the line.
-These new cars had larger, articulated bodies, and were thus unable to negotiate the loop.
-Moreover, these cars were double-ended, eliminating the need for such turn-around facilities.
-In 2004, the loop was removed and a new, larger station was built to better accommodate the light rail cars.
+The Pittsburgh Railways interurban line from Charleroi to Pittsburgh opened through South Park on September 12, 1903, with passengers transferring at Castle Shannon to continue to Downtown via the Pittsburgh and Castle Shannon Railroad.
+At that time, a stop known as Simmons was established to serve the Library area.

+In 1953, interurban service was discontinued and the line was cut back to Library.
+A turnaround loop was constructed at Simmons to accommodate single-ended PCC streetcars operating on the route.
+The use of PCC cars ended in 1993, when the line was converted to light rail operation with the introduction of larger, articulated vehicles, which did not require a loop.
+In 2004, the loop was removed and a new station was built to accommodate the light rail vehicles.